tractr/traxion/apps/docs/docs/how-to/initialization.md

 ---
 id: initialization
-title: How to initialize a new project with traxion
+title: How to initialize a new project with Traxion
 sidebar_label: Workspace initialisation
 ---